katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 Note:
 **Had some ups and downs, but we built a thing**
 - We had convresations around Elm being the wrong tool / over-engineering
-- Learn to trust each other's tech - and knowlegde & ability to evaluate and make choices in good faith
+- Made me reflect that we need to learn to trust each other's tech - and knowlegde & ability to evaluate and make choices in good faith
 - I tried to explain that - yes Elm can make more complex apps safer but it's also a solid foundaiton for any UI
 - Unfortunately not everyone agreed with me but we shipped... and most of the company forgot about it.